spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

     nvidia.com/gpu: 1
 ```

-You don't need to add any extra label for GPU support.
-You can use taints that require your GPU-based pods to select the specific VNG that contains the GPU image.
+You can use a node selector or node affinity that requires your GPU-based pods to select the specific VNG containing the GPU image, based on the custom node label configured in the GPU VNG.

 ## Choose Instance Types per VNG